Best App Blocker for College Students Who Can't Sleep

 The GPA Connection

 This is not abstract.
-A 2019 study in Frontiers in Psychology found that each hour of sleep lost per night was associated with a 0.07 GPA decrease.
-If you are losing 2 hours of sleep per night to scrolling (common among college students), that is a potential 0.14 GPA impact — roughly the difference between a B+ and an A-.
+Research suggests that each hour of sleep lost per night is associated with a measurable GPA decrease.
+If you are losing 2 hours of sleep per night to scrolling (common among college students), you could be looking at the difference between a B+ and an A-.

 Start Tonight